SKPG-Tech/microbit-shell/SECURITY.md

 ## Reporting a Vulnerability

-Please do thaT in "Issues".
+Please do that in "Issues".